 Assembly Configurations

-In Onshape, you can create your own configurations inside an Assembly regardless of whether or not you have Part Studio configurations.
-They are altogether separate and one is not important to the other.
+In Onshape, you can create your own configurations inside an assembly regardless of whether or not you have Part Studio configurations.
+They are altogether separate and neither impacts the other.

 Assembly configurations work mechanically the same way as Part Studio configurations.
-The difference is that in an Assembly, you can only configure Mates (not to be confused with Mate connectors), Instances, and patterns.
+The difference is that in an assembly, you can only configure mates (not mate connectors), instances, and patterns.

 When more than one person is working in the same document, each sees their own selected configuration, except when working in Follow Mode; at that point the follower sees the configuration selected by the leader.